 Literally hundreds of internet “blogs” and other media sources have pontificated about the General’s comments Read more

-A Department of Justice press release announced the “First Freedom Project,” which is billed as an effort “to strengthen and preserve religious liberty throughout the nation.”
+A Department of Justice press release recently announced the “First Freedom Project,” which is billed as an effort “to strengthen and preserve religious liberty throughout the nation.”
+The announcement comes on the heels of President Bush’s proclamation for Religious Freedom Day (which was also virtually ignored by the press).
 Included in the initiative is a “Report on Enforcement of Laws Protecting Religious Freedom” over the last five years as well as a new website, www.firstfreedom.gov.
-A public initiative to support the freedom of religion is a welcome sight in modern times that seem to prefer a separation of religion and public life.
-(With credit to The Religion Clause blog for the point out.)
+The Report is a 23MB file but is worth the read.

 Of note, according to the Report, from 1992 to 2005 complaints of sexual discrimination increased 6%, national origin discrimination complaints increased 8%, and racial discrimination complaints increased 9%.
 Read more

 The Alliance Defense Fund has commended the DOJ for the “First Freedom Project.”